aktos-io/aktos-dcs-node/src/couch-dcs/README.md

 This server and client libraries are created to be able to use CouchDB over DCS network.

-In addition to changing transport layer from HTTP to DCS, this library aims to [address CouchDB limitations](./addressing-couchdb-limitations.md).
+In addition to changing transport layer from HTTP to DCS, this library aims to [address some CouchDB limitations](./addressing-couchdb-limitations.md).

 ## Usage